nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Then, the `removeModuleWithCode()` operation is called in `UniqueModuleList`. `UniqueModuleList#removeModuleWithCode()` will remove the module with the specified code from the module list.

-Given below is the example usage scenario and how the delete module mecahnism behaves at each step.
+Given below is the example usage scenario and how the delete module mechanism behaves at each step.

-Step 1.
-The user launches the application.
-Facultype is initialized with the module `CS2103` in the addressbook.
+1. The user launches the application.
+FaculType has the module `CS2103` in the active semester.

-Step 2.
-The user executes the command `delmod m/CS2103` to delete the module with the module code CS2103 in the addressbook.
+2. The user executes the command `delmod m/CS2103` to delete the module with the module code `CS2103`.

-Step 3.
-The `delmod` command then calls `Model#deleteModule()` after checking for the existence of the specified module.
+3. The `DelmodCommand` then calls `Model#deleteModule()` after checking for the existence of the specified module.

-Step 4.
-The Module with the specified module code, will be deleted from the `UniqueModuleList` in the addressbook.
+4. The module with the specified module code will be deleted from the current semester's `UniqueModuleList` in `AddressBook`.

 The following sequence diagram shows how the deleting of the module works: